TharinduDilshan/Fortude/README.md

 ## Make necessary changes and commit those changes

-Now open `Contributors.md` file in a text editor, add your name to it, and then save the file.
+Now open `problemNsolution.md` file in a text editor, check whether the problem and solution are correct or not and edit it, and then save the file.
 If you go to the project directory and execute the command `git status`, you'll see there are changes.
 Add those changes to the branch you just created using the `git add` command:
 ```
 git add Contributors.md
 ```